 It’s vital for any pet owner to be aware of potential health issues and to provide proper care and attention to their furry friend.
 This includes regular veterinary check-ups, a healthy diet, and plenty of exercise.
 Regular exercise is vital for both breeds to maintain their physical and mental well-being.

 Both breeds require regular grooming to maintain their short and smooth coat.
 Greyhounds require minimal grooming, as their skins are short and do not shed much.
-Italian greyhounds also have short coats requiring minimal grooming, but they may shed a little more than greyhounds.
+Italian greyhounds also have short coats requiring minimal grooming, but they may shed more than greyhounds.
 Regular brushing will help remove loose hair and dirt and keep their skin shiny and healthy.

 It’s also worth mentioning that both breeds can be prone to certain genetic diseases, and it’s crucial to find a reputable breeder that tests their breeding dogs for any hereditary conditions.
 A genetic health test will help you know about any possible health issues that may occur in the future and help you keep your dog healthy and happy.